Poption-DeFi/doc/source/compare_fee_of_different_rate.rst

     The fees of the pools collected within range from 83% (1/1.2) to 120% of the price at the first day of a month in each month this year (2022).

-It seems that we shall provide more liquidity to "0.05% USDT-WETH" and this will help us earn more fees.
+It seems that we shall provide more liquidity to "0.05% USDT-WETH" and this will always give us more fees.